MScholtes/VirtualDesktop/README.md

 # VirtualDesktop
 C# command line tool to manage virtual desktops in Windows 10 and Windows 11

-**Pre-compiled binaries in Releases now**
+**Pre-compiled binaries in Releases**

-**Version 1.19, 2024-09-01**
+**Version 1.20, 2025-01-18**
-- faster API call FindWindow instead of EnumWindows
+- new parameters /PinActiveWindow and /UnPinActiveWindow
-- Windows 11: animated switch to new desktop
+- Windows 11: new parameter /Amimation to enable or disable animated desktop switches
+- nicer icon :-)
+- window handles can be negative

 (look for a powershell version here: https://github.com/MScholtes/PSVirtualDesktop or here: https://www.powershellgallery.com/packages/VirtualDesktop)

 **With Windows 11 23H2 Release 3085 Microsoft did change the API (COM GUIDs) for accessing the functions for virtual desktops again.
-I provide five versions of virtualdesktop.cs now: virtualdesktop.cs is for Windows 10, virtualdesktop11.cs is for Windows 11, virtualdesktop11-24h2.cs for Windows 11 24H2 Insider, virtualdesktopserver2022.cs is for Windows Server 2022, virtualdesktopserver2016.cs is for Windows Server 2016.
+I provide five versions of virtualdesktop.cs now: virtualdesktop.cs is for Windows 10, virtualdesktop11.cs is for Windows 11, virtualdesktop11-24h2.cs for Windows 11 24H2, virtualdesktopserver2022.cs is for Windows Server 2022, virtualdesktopserver2016.cs is for Windows Server 2016.
 Using Compile.bat all executables will be generated.**

 ## Generate:
 Compile with Compile.bat (no visual studio needed, but obviously Windows 10 or 11)